Microsoft-Web/WebCampTrainingKit/Presentation/06-ASPNET-in-Production/Handling-change-EF-migrations/README.md

 1. Navigate to the created site and register an account.

-1. Enable the ASP.NET 5 command-line tools.
+1. Enable the ASP.NET Core command-line tools.
 Open a command-prompt and run:

 	````
 	dnvm upgrade